awsdocs/iam-user-guide/doc_source/access-analyzer-findings-view.md

 # Reviewing findings<a name="access-analyzer-findings-view"></a>

-After you [enable Access Analyzer](access-analyzer-getting-started.md#access-analyzer-enabling), the next step is to review any findings to determine whether the access identified in the finding is intentional or unintentional\.
+After you [enable IAM Access Analyzer](access-analyzer-getting-started.md#access-analyzer-enabling), the next step is to review any findings to determine whether the access identified in the finding is intentional or unintentional\.
 You can also review findings to determine common findings for access that is intended, and then [create an archive rule](access-analyzer-archive-rules.md) to automatically archive those findings\.
 You can also review archived and resolved findings\.

 **To review findings**